craftercms/docs/source/reference/modules/studio/administration.rst

 |

-For an example of how to use the generated token, see :ref:`crafter-cli`.
+For more information on the token management tool, see :ref:`nav-menu-token-management`

 ^^^^^^^
 Account